Cerity Partners LLC Sells 5,710 Shares of Invesco Ultra Short Duration ETF (NYSEARCA:GSY)

-Cerity Partners LLC decreased its stake in shares of Invesco Ultra Short Duration ETF (NYSEARCA:GSY – Get Rating) by 38.8% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+Cerity Partners LLC lessened its position in shares of Invesco Ultra Short Duration ETF (NYSEARCA:GSY – Get Rating) by 38.8% in the 1st quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 9,000 shares of the company’s stock after selling 5,710 shares during the quarter.
-Cerity Partners LLC’s holdings in Invesco Ultra Short Duration ETF were worth $448,000 at the end of the most recent reporting period.
+Cerity Partners LLC’s holdings in Invesco Ultra Short Duration ETF were worth $448,000 as of its most recent SEC filing.

-Other institutional investors also recently modified their holdings of the company.
-Ahrens Investment Partners LLC acquired a new position in Invesco Ultra Short Duration ETF during the 4th quarter valued at approximately $126,000.
-Amplius Wealth Advisors LLC acquired a new position in Invesco Ultra Short Duration ETF during the 4th quarter valued at approximately $150,000.
-Win Advisors Inc. acquired a new position in Invesco Ultra Short Duration ETF during the 4th quarter valued at approximately $191,000.
-IHT Wealth Management LLC increased its stake in Invesco Ultra Short Duration ETF by 7.2% during the 4th quarter.
-IHT Wealth Management LLC now owns 4,496 shares of the company’s stock valued at $226,000 after purchasing an additional 303 shares in the last quarter.
-Finally, One Capital Management LLC acquired a new position in Invesco Ultra Short Duration ETF during the 4th quarter valued at approximately $227,000.
+Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+Institute for Wealth Management LLC. increased its stake in Invesco Ultra Short Duration ETF by 26.7% during the 4th quarter.
+Institute for Wealth Management LLC. now owns 26,060 shares of the company’s stock valued at $1,311,000 after purchasing an additional 5,492 shares in the last quarter.
+ETF Store Inc. acquired a new position in Invesco Ultra Short Duration ETF during the 4th quarter valued at approximately $287,000.
+Treasure Coast Financial Planning acquired a new position in Invesco Ultra Short Duration ETF during the 4th quarter valued at approximately $338,000.
+Ceera Investments LLC increased its stake in Invesco Ultra Short Duration ETF by 3.2% during the 4th quarter.
+Ceera Investments LLC now owns 83,125 shares of the company’s stock valued at $4,181,000 after purchasing an additional 2,615 shares in the last quarter.
+Finally, McNaughton Wealth Management LLC increased its stake in Invesco Ultra Short Duration ETF by 0.6% during the 1st quarter.
+McNaughton Wealth Management LLC now owns 110,216 shares of the company’s stock valued at $5,492,000 after purchasing an additional 623 shares in the last quarter.

 Featured Articles